A Complete Guide to Buy-to-Let Lifetime Mortgages

 Buy-to-let equity release plans allow you to borrow cash to buy a property that you then rent out and collect rental income from.

 This is instead of paying off your mortgage with monthly payments like you would with a traditional mortgage.

 Can I Use Equity Release for Buy-To-Let or Equity Release for a Buy-To-Let Mortgage Deposit

 Yes, you can use an equity release mortgage to pay for a buy-to-let property or to cover the deposit.

 Equity release offers you tax-free cash to use in any way you wish.

 How Do Buy-to-Let Lifetime Plans Work?

 BTLs have specific differences from conventional mortgages.
-Some of these features include:
+Some of these features in Jul 2022 include:

-- Their fees and interest rates tend to be higher.
+- Their fees and fixed interest rates3 tend to be higher.

 - Their minimum deposit is usually 25% of the property’s value (although it can vary, depending on the lender, between 20-40%).